CodeYourFuture/HTML-CSS-Module-Project/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Petar Nikolov
-- Your City:
+- Your City: Tamworth, Birmingham
-- Your Slack Name:
+- Your Slack Name: Petar Nikolov

 # Homework Details

 - Module:
-- Week:
+- Week: 2

 # Notes